Bruno Veglio

-Bruno Enrico Veglio Araújo (born 12 February 1998) is a Uruguayan footballer who plays as a midfielder for Montevideo Wanderers in the Uruguayan Primera División.
+Bruno Enrico Veglio Araújo (born 12 February 1998) is a Uruguayan professional footballer who plays as a midfielder for Uruguayan Primera División club Montevideo Wanderers.

 Career

 Veglio signed his first professional contract in July 2018 with Montevideo Wanderers, effectively ending his seven-year youth career with the club.
-He made his professional debut for the club on 26 February 2019, coming on as an 82nd-minute substitute for Francisco Ginella in a 4-1 victory over Nacional.
+He made his professional debut for the club on 26 February 2019, coming on as an 82nd-minute substitute for Francisco Ginella in a 4–1 victory over Nacional.
 After breaking into the first team as a frequent starter the following season, Veglio suffered a season-ending knee injury in November 2020.
 He would make his return to first team football at the season-opening 2021 Supercopa Uruguaya.